-Today is Groundhog Day!
-It’s the day when groundhogs come up out of their holes in the ground, look around, and then either see their own shadow or miss it.
+Today is Groundhog Day, the day when groundhogs come up out of their holes in the ground, look around, and then either see their own shadow or miss it.
 What they’re really doing is sniffing around for a snack.
 But we pretend that if the groundhog doesn’t see his shadow (because it’s cloudy), it means spring weather will come early; if he does see his shadow, it means winter weather will last another 6 weeks.
-There are many famous groundhogs, including Queen Charlotte, Dover Doug, and Chuckles.
-But the one who really matters is Punxsutawney Phil in Pennsylvania.
-Many folks plan their lives around his decision — or at least their vacations.
+Many folks plan their lives around this decision — or at least their vacations.

 Wee ones: Groundhogs have 4 legs.
 Get down on your hands and knees like a groundhog.
 Now step forward with your left hand, then with your right hand.

 Little kids: If the groundhog takes 2 seconds to pop out, 3 more seconds to notice his shadow, and 2 more seconds to dive back into his hole, how many seconds did that all take?
-Bonus: How many legs do Queen Charlotte, Dover Doug and Chuckles have together?
+Bonus: How many legs do 3 groundhogs have together?

 Big kids: If today it’s 56 degrees for Smith Lake Jake in Alabama, but just 19 degrees for Jimmy the Groundhog in Wisconsin, how many degrees chillier is Jimmy?
 Bonus: What date actually falls 6 weeks from February 2?
 (You can use this year’s February, which has only 28 days.)